julia-jel/calculator/README.md

 # calculator
-Calculator with a formula logic developed in React.js
+Javascript calculator with a formula logic developed in React